dhayanidhijr/bus-finder/README.md

-## NOTE: This is a node and react project
+## NOTE: This is a node with react project

 Dependency required
 -------------------------